Skip to content

 Protected by the community

 Your contribution pays a local steward to keep the tree from clearing and fire.
-We verify its health monthly from Sentinel-2.
+We verify its health from space.

 Built on real, open data